 - a.
 Co-ordinating Umpire.
-Where several race umpires are involved in a race (as in bank or zonal umpiring) a Coordinating Umpire, who shall be a member of the Race Committee, shall be appointed to overhear all communications between umpires and to pass their decisions to the Judge. - Protests to the Race Umpire can be directed to the Coordinating Umpire in the first instance and the Co-ordinating Umpire can then identify the appropriate umpire and manage the hearing of the protest. - Head of Control Commission.
+Where several race umpires are involved in a race (as in bank or zonal umpiring) a Co-ordinating Umpire, who shall be a member of the Race Committee, shall be appointed to overhear all communications between umpires and to pass their decisions to the Judge.
+The Co-ordinating Umpire, therefore, represents the full team of umpires that cover a bank or zonal umpired race, but any change of view has to come from the umpire in whose jurisdiction the situation occurred.
+Protests to the Race Umpire can be directed to the Co-ordinating Umpire in the first instance and the Co-ordinating Umpire can then identify the appropriate umpire and manage the hearing of the protest. - b.
+Head of Control Commission.
 A specific member of Control Commission who is responsible for organising and supervising the team. - c.
 Starter.
 The Starter shall start the Race and shall be responsible for the fairness of the Start (see 7-3).
 The Race Umpire may act as Starter. - d.
-Judge at the Start.
+Judge at the Start (side-by-side racing).
 The Judge at the Start shall be responsible for the alignment of the bows of competing crews in a race to the line of the Start and shall be primarily responsible for calling any 'false start', though the Starter or Race Umpire may also call it.
-He shall signal alignment to the Starter by raising a white flag (see 7-3-2). - The Starter or the Race Umpire may act as their own Judge at the Start.
+They shall signal alignment to the Starter by raising a white flag (see 7-3-2). - The Starter or the Race Umpire may act as their own Judge at the Start.
 This would be normal in a 'free-start' regatta.
-Regattas may advertise themselves as 'stern-or' where the stern of each crew is held on the line of the start; no Judge at the Start is required for such a situation.
-The Judge at the Start shall be an umpire, however regattas may use assistants to do the actual aligning (but not the calling of false starts), provided an umpire supervises and takes responsibility as 'Judge at the Start'. - Race Umpire.
-The Race Umpire shall be responsible either for the conduct of the whole race, or for the conduct of a group of races through a section of the course to which he is assigned (bank or zonal umpiring). - f.
+Regattas may advertise themselves as 'stern-on' where the stern of each crew is held on the line of the start; no Judge at the Start is required for such a situation.
+The Judge at the Start shall be an umpire, however regattas may use assistants to do the actual aligning (but not the calling of false starts), provided an umpire supervises and takes responsibility as 'Judge at the Start'. - e.
+Race Umpire.
+The Race Umpire shall be responsible either for the conduct of the whole race, or for the conduct of a group of races through a section of the course to which they are assigned (bank or zonal umpiring). - f.
 Chief Judge.
-The Chief Judge shall, after due consultation with any other judges, and after inspection of photographic or electronic evidence if necessary, decide the order in which the competitors crossed the finish line, and, if required, the distances between the competitors (see 7-6).
+The Chief Judge shall, after due consultation with any other judges, and after inspection of photographic or electronic evidence if necessary, decide and/or confirm the order in which the competitors crossed the finish line, and, if required, the distances between the competitors (see 7-6).
+In practice for head/processional races the Chief Judge might not be able to check every last time or check the order for all crews that crossed the finish line but could oversee the finish area to ensure it is being run properly and should check the results before they are formally published to make sure there are no serious issues or obvious errors (e.g. crews missing, masters handicaps not being applied correctly, etc.).